Horse Mackerel is usually caught by trawling and Seine fishing. In Malta, they are caught using a method locally known as lampara.

 Horse mackerel, like other species of mackerel, mature quickly which makes them very resistant to fishing pressures.
 The Maltese lampara method generally uses smaller nets and have little bycatch.
 Horse mackerel and other small species mackerel are also used as feed in tuna pens.
 This practice is highly unsustainable and 25kg of mackerel is required to produce 1kg of tuna.

-Despite this, given the information above, fish4tomorrow recommends the horse mackerel as a sustainable fish.
+Despite this, given the information above, fish for tomorrow recommends the horse mackerel as a sustainable fish.
 It is also advisable not to purchase mackerel smaller than 25cm.